Great Siege of Gibraltar: Siege

 On 16 June 1779, the Spanish issued what was in effect a declaration of war against Great Britain, and a blockade immediately commenced.
 On 6 July 1779, an engagement took place between the British ships and Spanish vessels bringing supplies to the Spanish troops on shore.
 Several Spanish vessels were taken and the hostilities began.
 The combined Spanish and French fleets blockaded Gibraltar from the sea, while on the land side an enormous army constructed forts, redoubts, entrenchments, and batteries from which to attack.

 As the winter of 1779 came, provisions for the garrison soon became scarce.
-Bread was almost impossible to obtain and was not permitted to be issued except to the sick and children.
+Bread was almost impossible to obtain and was not permitted to be issued except to the sick and to children.
 Salt meat and biscuits soon became a major part of the rations, with an occasional issue of four ounces of rice each day.
 Fuel was exhausted, and fires were made only with difficulty, using the salt-encrusted timbers of old ships broken up in the harbour for the purpose.
 As a result, a violent outbreak of scurvy occurred among the troops, owing to the lack of vegetables and medicines.
 Eliott appealed to London for relief, but as the winter wore on, rations were reduced further.
 Despite this, the garrison's morale remained high, and the troops continued to take their turns at various posts of duty.
 They had also repulsed several small testing assaults made by the Spanish and had great faith that they would receive supplies by sea, thus enduring the cold and hunger.

 The Spanish were forced to commit a greater number of troops and ships to the siege, postponing the planned invasion of England, owing to this and the cancellation of the Armada of 1779.